flipz357/smatchpp/README.md

 # SMATCH++

 The package targets standardized evaluation of graph parsers with Smatch (a structural matching algorithm for network alignment).
-While it is oriented at standardized (A)MR evaluation it also allows processing of many other kinds of graph structures and operations on graphs such as sub-graph extraction or graph compression for faster metric computation.
+While it is oriented at standardized (A)MR evaluation it also allows processing of other kinds of graph structures and operations such as sub-graph extraction or graph compression for faster metric computation.
 A short overview:

 - Standardized graph reading
 - Different alignment solvers including optimal ILP alignment